0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 'Til we fight, 'til we're screamin'
 ```

+Ending off the second verse, the abuser’s voice begins to become purely destructive, which is also indicative of his perception of his relationship.
+The protagonist begins to break down as

 - These lines capture the moment where the relationship has become purely destructive.
 - The abuser has given up on love and instead embraces violence as the only remaining form of intimacy.